- What’s new?

 Low flow anaesthesia has very significant benefits.
 Lower fresh gas flows (FGF) proportionately reduce costs and minimize air pollution both in theatre and the atmosphere.
 Benefits to the patient include warmed humidified gases.
 In the past 10 years there have been significant improvements in the design of anaesthetic equipment such that FGFs as low as 300 ml/min are safe.
 As the average FGF in veterinary practice is currently around 2 l/min, low flows averaging around 500 ml/min would save the majority of vets as much as 75% of their running costs.

 This information sheet summarizes the research and advantages of the Humphrey ADE-circle system (1) which achieves these goals either with or without re-cycling.
 Since 1981 it has been widely used in medical practice (estimated 20 million anaesthetics).
-It is now increasingly being used in small animal veterinary clinics (2) since its introduction in the UK in 2000.
-In 2003 it was included in the syllabus of the Royal College of Veterinary Nurses.
+It is now increasingly being used in small animal veterinary clinics (2) since its introduction in the UK in 2000, and is in the syllabus of most veterinary and nursing colleges.

 The Humphrey ADE-circle system (Fig 1)